kubernetes/features/keps/sig-network/20201010-kube-proxy-v2/README.md

 - then, it will process them, applying Kubernetes specific business logic like topology computation relative to the local host;
 - finally, provide the result of this computation to client via a gRPC watchable API.

-The idea is to sent the full state to the client, so implementations don't have to do diff-processing and maintain any internal state.
+The idea is to send the full state to the client, so implementations don't have to do diff-processing and maintain any internal state.
 This should provide simple implementations, reliable results and still be quite optimal, since many kernel network-level objects are updated via atomic replace APIs.
 It's also a protection from slow readers, since no stream has to be buffered.